This post has been edited; it was originally published on November 19, 2018.

 *(see pic below, more packaging designs and personalization options available.)*

 For more information on Self Care by 3D Success personalized self care gift boxes, click here.

 It’s important to keep up your healthy habits during the holiday season.
 Diet and exercise can have a huge impact on your mood and energy levels.

-Because there’s so much going on, it can be easy to let your routines slip but maintaining your healthy routine will go a long way towards reducing holiday stress.
+Because there’s so much going on, it can be easy to let your routines slip but maintaining your health will go a long way towards reducing holiday stress.

 Also, drink plenty of water and eat lots of fruit and vegetables.
 Foods like spinach and avocados help in the production of serotonin and dopamine, which help to keep you calm and happy.

 Eating just a handful of nuts each day will help you to maintain a balanced mood.
 Almonds contain B vitamins which helps to keep your energy levels stable – as opposed to candy, pastries or anything with refined sugar, which will only give you a quick surge of energy followed by a sugar crash.

 I’m not saying you shouldn’t have Christmas goodies though, that would be torture!
 Indulge, just make sure you eat the healthy stuff too, so your body gets all the nutrients it needs.